 Today, SaaS technology enables vendors to also offer ERP solutions to small and medium enterprises.
 Modules are sold separately or bundled as a plan, while hardware and technical maintenance are managed by vendors.
-The features of ERP software may be pared down or limited to a couple of functions but this still allows companies of all sizes to reap the benefits of ERP software.
+The features of ERP software may be pared down or limited to a couple of functions, but this still allows companies of all sizes to reap the benefits of ERP software.

-Some of the reasons they implement these ERP platforms are to improve business performance (64%), to position company for growth (57%), or to reduce working capital (57%).
+Some of the reasons they implement these ERP platforms are to improve business performance (64%), to position the company for growth (57%), or to reduce working capital (57%).
 In addition, startups and SMBs can now rely less on manpower to go about their day-to-day operations.

 If you are still wondering why ERP solutions are now essential to your business, read on.
 We will get right down to the nitty-gritty of its features, benefits, and types.
 This way, you have an idea of what to expect when you invest in one for your business.

-To help you get a better idea of what a good ERP tool is, we have listed down some of the leading software solutions on the market along with a short description of what they can do.
-These platforms are known for their fully integrated interfaces, comprehensive feature sets, scalability, and easily configurable systems, so you can be sure that these are truly the best of the best when it comes to ERP software.
+To help you get a better idea of what a good ERP tool is, we have listed down some of the leading software solutions on the market, along with a short description of what they can do.
+These platforms are known for their fully integrated interfaces, comprehensive feature sets, scalability, and easily configurable systems, so you can be sure that these are indeed the best of the best when it comes to ERP software.
 Of course, these are not the only platforms that you can consider.
 If you’d like to see more options, check out our list of 20 best ERP software tools.

-Likewise, ERP automates day-to-day tasks like entering data or generating reports.
+Likewise, ERP automates day-to-day tasks, like entering data or generating reports.
 Repetitive processes are eliminated, freeing teams to focus on their core deliverables.
 For instance, marketing can run a daily web traffic report without bugging tech; or, accounting can instantly access the week’s sales stats without chasing the sales director.

 ERP breaks down walls between departments.
-Data silos are integrated and a process superhighway links local workstations together.
+Data silos are integrated, and a process superhighway links local workstations together.
 This setup allows teams that used to operate in a vacuum to easily collaborate with other teams inside the ERP platform.